ImRaNM-001/mlops-project-patients-diabetes-prediction/README.md

 # MLOps Project: Patients Diabetes Prediction

-This MLOps project aims to perform hyper-parameter tuning and log each experiment using MLflow, DVC, Airflow, and Docker.
+This MLOps project aims to perform hyper-parameter tuning and log each experiment using MLflow, DVC, Flask and Docker.
 The project focuses on building a robust machine learning pipeline for predicting diabetes in patients.

 ## Table of Contents
 - [Project Overview](#project-overview)